 If the answer is ‘No’, this new directive does not apply and tuition reimbursement clauses will still be allowed.
 The study agreements already signed prior to this new directive will still be valid.

-If the answer is ‘Yes’, the costs of the course(s) must be paid by the employer.
+Step 2: If the answer is ‘Yes’, the costs of the course(s) must be paid by the employer.

-Study clauses related to mandatory training, of which the employee must reimburse costs if the employee resigns within a certain period of time after the training or does not successfully complete the training, are null and void starting August 1, 2022.
+A study costs clause related to mandatory training, of which the employee must reimburse costs if the employee resigns within a certain period of time after the training or does not successfully complete the training, are null and void starting August 1, 2022.
 This also applies to study cost clauses agreed prior to 1 August 2022.

 Tuition reimbursement for non-mandatory training will still be allowed after August 1, 2022.